cakmakaf/is_triangle/README.md

 # Is Triangle

-We gave the code to find out wheter any triple of positive real numbers represents a triangle or not.
+We gave the code to find out whether any triple of positive real numbers represents a triangle or not.

 ## Project Description